owenck/startup/conflictTest.md

-I have edited this on GitHub
+I have edited this on VSCode